thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embed-a-visualization.md

 -   Load the client application.
 -   Try accessing a visualization embedded in your application.
 -   Verify the rendition.
--   If you have disabled a menu item from the visualizations page, verify if the menu command is disabled.
+-   If you have disabled a menu item on a visualization page, verify if the menu command is disabled.
 -   Verify the runtime filters.

 ## Code sample